 We have teens join this program from all over the world!
 They are typically culturally curious teens who are excited about making new friends, stepping out of their comfort zone, expanding their horizons, and trying something new.

-What do students like most about Vietnam Ultimate Service and Adventure?
+What do students like most about the Vietnam Ultimate Service & Adventure trip?

 Where do we stay?

 Our hotels are chosen specifically in safe areas and are well suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 We do not use large, impersonal chain hotels on the outskirts of cities; we prefer to select smaller, family-run hotels where we establish personal relationships with the owners.